tss95/arces_classification/docs/handover_overview.md

   - Optional MP4 visualization using ObsPy plots combined with model outputs.
 See `src/Live.py:520`.
 - Torch entry script: `gbf_iter_torch.py` builds `AlexNet1D`, loads Lightning checkpoint (`cfg.pretrained_model_name`), wraps in `LiveClassifier`, collects user time windows, and runs predictions with optional plots.
 See `gbf_iter_torch.py:1`.

+## Migration Status

+- PyTorch is the default for training and live inference on this branch.
+TensorFlow components remain in the tree for historical reference and are not required for the Torch flow.
+- Recommended usage: Torch scripts only (`train_torch.py`, `gbf_iter_torch.py`).
+- Optional simplification: archive or remove TF artifacts to reduce confusion.

 ## How to Run

 - Local, PyTorch live (recommended for quick iteration):